 - First, read all information in this section about required forms, program expectations, charges, payment, and cancellation/ refund policies.
 Make certain you agree to all items in each required form.
 Once you register a child the registration cannot be cancelled with a full refund.

 - Second, go to the camp schedule to register your child for each camp session that your child will attend.

-Before your child can attend Chemistry Camp, University of Wisconsin-Madison and the Institute for Chemical Education (ICE) require that the forms listed below be completed, signed, and received for each registered camper for each camp session your child will attend.
-All items must be signed and no items can be changed or deleted.
-If you have a question about any form contact ICE at firstname.lastname@example.org.
-(Links to forms will be available when registration opens.)
+The University of Wisconsin-Madison and the Institute for Chemical Education (ICE) require that every registered camper complete and submit all the forms in the Participant Packet.
+If your child is attending more than one camp session, the Particiapant Packet must be completed and submitted for each camp session your child will attend.
+All the forms in the Participant Packet must be completed, signed, and received before your child can attend Chemistry Camp.
+All forms must be printed, signed in ink and then submitted.
+No items can be changed or deleted.
+If you have a question about any form contact ICE at email@example.com.

 - Media Release Form